AN ACT RELATIVE TO BACKGROUND CHECKS

 17. Will I receive a copy of my background check?

-MTA continues to advocate for the right of every individual to obtain a copy of the CHRI that the employer receives.
-The emergency regulations require that a school employer, after receiving the CHRI, provide a copy of the CHRI to the individual only under limited circumstances, i.e., before the employer asks questions of the individual about his or her criminal history, and before making a determination that the individual is unsuitable for employment involving direct and unmonitored contact with children.
+The regulations require that a school employer, after receiving the CHRI, provide a copy of the CHRI to an employee upon the employee’s request or otherwise to an individual under limited circumstances, i.e., before the employer asks questions of the individual about his or her criminal history, and before, based on the CHRI, taking any adverse action or making a determination that the individual is unsuitable for employment involving direct and unmonitored contact with children.

 It is left to the discretion of school employers whether to require that volunteers who may have direct and unmonitored contact with children undergo the fingerprint-based national and state criminal background checks.